rouault/llvm-project-deluge/README.md

 - Fil-C operates on the GIMSO principle: "Garbage In, Memory Safety Out!".
-In other words, given any sequence of characters in your .h and .c files, even those written adversarially and in anger, the Fil-C compiler will either reject the program (possibly by crashing - most of my static checks are implemented as assert() rn, LMAO - so be sure to compile with asserts on), or it will generate a program that obeys the Fil-C type system.
+In other words, given any sequence of characters in your .h and .c files, even those written adversarially and in anger, the Fil-C compiler will either reject the program (possibly by crashing), or it will generate a program that obeys the Fil-C type system.

 - Every pointer carries a capability under the Fil-C type system.
 Each pointer knows its bounds and